muckas/organizer/README.md

 Now, after setting up ProxyPass to gunicorn server it's all done

 ## Deploying updates
-For updating just pull the new vertion and restart the app
+For updating just pull the new version and restart the app
 ```
 git pull
 sudo supervisorctl restart tasks